Top Cryptocurrency Countries by Adoption (2022 Data)

 Emerging and Developing Economies

 Vietnam, India, and Pakistan lead the way, according to data from Chainalysis.
-The population in these economies hold a different view to crypto holding, especially Bitcoin.
+The population in these economies holds a different view to crypto holding, especially Bitcoin.
 Many see it as an instrument for saving, money transfer, and business transactions.
 In the Philippines, some crypto exchanges have licenses to function as remittance companies.

 However, consumers from Eastern Europe see crypto as a means of avoiding financial institutions and tax evasion.